For drummers today, electronic drum sets offer a range of distinct advantages over acoustic drum kits.

 A great feature of the TD-1K is its ability to take an MP3 input for play along purposes.

-This saves you a lot of bother should you wish to practise along with your favourite tracks.
+This saves you a lot of bother and hassle should you wish to practice along with your favorite tracks.

-The ‘Coach Mode’ will also help budding drummer improve their speed, timing and accuracy.
+The ‘Coach Mode’ will also help out a budding drummer to improve their speed, timing and accuracy.
 The Roland TD-1K usually retails for in or around the $500 mark and makes for an excellent entry level electronic drum set.

 - 15 drum kit sound banks